 Pacific Northwest College of Art prepares students for a life of creative practice.

 As Oregon’s flagship college of art and design since 1909, Pacific Northwest College of Art has helped shape Oregon’s visual arts landscape for more than a century.
 PNCA students study with award-winning faculty in small classes.
 In the last seven years, PNCA has doubled both the student body and full-time faculty, quadrupled its endowment, and added innovative undergraduate and graduate programs.
 PNCA is now embarking on its boldest venture yet by establishing the Arlene and Harold Schnitzer Center for Art and Design as an anchor for the College’s vision of a new campus home on Portland’s North Park Blocks.
 Focusing on the transformative power of creativity, the capital campaign, Creativity Works Here, was launched in June 2012 with a lead gift from The Harold & Arlene Schnitzer CARE Foundation of $5 million.
 PNCA’s new home will be a bustling hub for creativity and entrepreneurship, reflecting the influential role of art and design in our 21st century economy – both in Portland and beyond.

 PNCA students balance studies in the humanities and sciences with hands-on art making.
-Undergraduate students choose from ten majors and benefit from interdisciplinary collaborations throughout their fine art and design education.
+Undergraduate students choose from ten concentrations within four majors and benefit from interdisciplinary collaborations throughout their fine art and design education.
 Eleven galleries and a nationally acclaimed museum of craft and design offer students myriad opportunities for showing their work.
 Farther afield, students take advantage of PNCA Global Studios in Europe, Asia, Latin America, or Africa.
-Our Career Services Center helps students prepare for life after college through workshops, internships, and career counseling.
+Our Career Services Center and BridgeLab help students prepare for life after college through workshops, internships, and career counseling.